SERG-Delft/delftswa/2020/assignment.md

 1. Open a merge request on GitLab, and make sure that your team members review your changes.
     If everything looks good and everyone approves, you can merge your MR.

-    **Important note:** Your MR needs to merged for it to be considered submitted.
+    **Important note:** Your MR needs to be merged for it to be considered submitted.

 2. To prepare your essay for peer reviews, a PDF, _containing only your new essay_, needs to be created.
     This can be done in two ways: